Siick-CattoO/Siick-CattoO/README.md

 ### Welcome to my Page, fella :D

+- Learning Web Dev
+- Investigate my hobby to become professional
+- Exchange with other hobby-developers

+#### Stay up to date with me

 <!--
 **Siick-CattoO/Siick-CattoO** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.